wp-plugins/nextgen-facebook/readme.txt

     width="150" height="150" /&gt;
 </code>

-Note: The order in which the attributes are listed is important.
-Place the "share" attribute first to give it higher priority.
+Note: The order in which the attributes are listed is important -- place the "share" attribute first to give it higher priority.

 == Screenshots ==